VARK Learning Styles & Multimodal Learning (2023)

-It is important to continuously track and monitor the effectiveness of various modes of training used in your learning courses to continuously improve.
-Assessing each user’s learning preferences and their receptivity to the variety of content presented allows you to redesign your course content for a better experience in the future.
+It is important to continuously track and monitor the effectiveness of various modes of training used in your learning courses to improve continuously.
+Assessing each user’s learning preferences and receptivity to the variety of content presented allows you to redesign your course content for a better experience in the future.

-One of the best ways to check if your multimodal learning content strategy is effective is to have periodically check-in with all of your workforce to understand how information is being retained, as well survey learners to gather data on the satisfaction of our L&D programs.
+One of the best ways to check if your multimodal learning content strategy is effective is to periodically check in with your workforce, understand how information is being retained, and survey learners to gather data on the satisfaction of L&D programs.

-Asking learners about how a course can be better structured gives you insight into a learner’s mind and preferences.
-This data can help you redesign the course content for better receptivity and an enhanced learning experience for not only individual employees but your workforce as a whole.
-This also allows you to build learning profiles that provide data on characteristics of different types of learners that empower you to create templated training courses for different learning personalities.
+Asking learners how a course can be better structured gives you insight into a learner’s mind and preferences.
+This data helps redesign the course content for better receptivity and enhances the learning experience.
+This also allows you to build learning profiles that provide data on different types of learners’ characteristics, empowering you to create templated training courses for different learning personalities.

-Above: Example of gather immediate learning feedback with Whatfix.
+Above: Example of gathering immediate learning feedback with Whatfix.